 Cool temperate

-Examples: UK, Ireland, north-western Europe, US Pacific Northwest, US Northeast, New Zealand South Island.
+Examples: UK, Ireland, north-western Europe, US Pacific Northwest, US Northeast.
 Window: April to June.
+(New Zealand's South Island shares this cool-temperate climate but follows the Southern-Hemisphere calendar below.)

 This is the standard "spring shearing" zone most online guides write about.
 Watch the forecast: a late frost in May is more common than the calendar suggests.
 The Australian Alpaca Association recommends booking 12 months ahead in busy regions; in the US Northeast, contact a shearer by the end of February for a May or June slot.